fbpx Voting • NZ Vegetarian Society Skip to content

 Lyla Skinner

 Speech.
-Year 8 from Pasadena Intermediate.
+Year 8 from Pasadena Intermediate School.

 Student description: This is my persuasive speech on why being a vegetarian is good for the planet and for you.